maghin0/che-mega/src/pages/index.md

     - image: /img/mission.png
       title: Mission
       text: >
-        Working to make the unit one of the most important tools for developing scientific research for various disciplines and working to spread the microscopy technology through education and training for researchers, students and industry workers.
+        Working to make the unit one of the most important tools for developing scientific research for various disciplines and working to spread the microscopy technology through education and training for researchers, students and industry.
     - image: /img/vission.png
       title: Vision
       text: >